crissxross/crissxross-angular-site/blog/my-first-test-post-in-scully.md

 ---
-title: 'My First Test Post in Scully'
+title: My First Test Post in Scully
-description: 'Testing all the different elements and Markdown features that I will likely use so that I can style them with CSS.'
+description: Testing all the different elements and Markdown features that I will likely use so that I can style them with CSS.
 published: true
-author: 'Christine Wilks'
+author: Christine Wilks
 date: 2021-01-30
 updated:
+categories:
+  - Web Development
 tags:
+   - Scully
+   - Angular
+image:

 ---